-Even nothing is a result
+Even nothing is a still a result

-There are five kinds of expressions:
+There several kinds of expressions:

 false), and lists, as well as more sophisticated objects known as closures (which represent a hunk of code as an object).